 2. Maximum imprint size for printing on promotional items.
 Bigger isn't always better when it comes to logos on a padfolio or meeting tote bag for instance.
 Bigger is better on most all pens but does depend on your logo.

 3. Pantone and CMYK colors listed as well as 'built in" to all logo files you provide to a vendor.
 TIP: providing only Pantone colors and then asking your vendor to convert to CMYK doesn't always create a good outcome.
-Your graphic artist should know this and specify to keep your brand's colors as close as they can be to the original design.

 NOTE: Pantone colors are only guaranteed on white paper.
 Don't waste your money paying for this upgrade unless your logo color is very specific.